2i2c-org/docs/admin/howto/manage-object-storage-aws.md

   An error occurred (AccessDenied) when calling the AssumeRoleWithWebIdentity operation: Not authorized to perform sts:AssumeRoleWithWebIdentity.
   ```

-  Please open a {doc}`2i2c support<support>` ticket with us to resolve this issue.
+  Please open a {doc}`2i2c support<../../../support>` ticket with us to resolve this issue.

 - *If S3 bucket are not set up but we want them for our community what should the hub champion do?*

   This feature is not enabled by default since there are extra cloud costs associated with providing S3 object storage.
-Please open a {doc}`2i2c support<support>` ticket with us to request this feature for your hub.
+Please open a {doc}`2i2c support<../../../support>` ticket with us to request this feature for your hub.

 - *Is our S3 bucket accessible outside of the hub so I can upload files from elsewhere?*

   Yes, this requires configuring AWS credentials from your machine, however we currently do no have documentation for this.
-Please contact {doc}`2i2c support<support>` for guidance.
+Please contact {doc}`2i2c support<../../../support>` for guidance.

 - *Is our S3 bucket accessible outside of the hub so users can download files to elsewhere?*